Kylmalcolm/Baseball_Project/README.md

 # Baseball_Project

-!!!Please refer to baseball_challege_final.ipynb, the powerpoint, and this readme for project documentation and code!!!
+!!!Please refer to baseball_challege.ipynb, the powerpoint, and this readme for project documentation and code!!!

 Per instructor's suggestion I created my own repo to store things in.
 The repo we worked on the project from (with all the commits) is here: https://github.com/eerofeeva/BaseballMadness